What to Bring and More

-Our facilities feature our dormitory, our farmhouse, a wood-stove sauna, a stream-fed quarry, and 125 acres of land.
+Our facilities feature our dormitory, our Farmhouse, a wood-stove sauna, a stream-fed quarry, and 125 acres of land.

-The farmhouse is our main building.
+The Farmhouse is our main building.
 It features two beautiful dance studios with sprung floors, as well as a smaller movement space and a massage room.

-The farmhouse also contains a dining room, a living room, and a library.
+The Farmhouse also contains a dining room, a living room, and a library.
 It also houses our main kitchen, where the Earthdance head cook is busy at work preparing meals.
 (The kitchen is not available to guests during workshops and programs; however, guests on personal retreats may cook their own food there, depending on other events).

 During your stay, you will probably be asked to participate in some sort of chore, generally cleaning up after meals or helping to keep the house clean.
 We appreciate your cooperation in helping out around the house.

 At the dormitory, we encourage quiet hours between 9pm and 9am.
-Almost all rooms are shared, and we invite you to be respectful of other your roommates' needs for rest.
+Almost all rooms are shared, and we invite you to be respectful of your roommates' needs for rest.